 It’s undeniable that COVID-19 has significantly impacted the retail industry in nearly all ways, especially when it comes to e-commerce.

 The pandemic has created an unprecedented shift to online shopping, meaning businesses of all sizes have increasingly turned to online selling as the virus keeps consumers at home on their devices.
 Amazon is where many of these vendors end up.
-To be successful, they must educate themselves about what is and isn’t profitable on the world’s largest online retailer.
+To be successful, they must educate themselves about what is and isn’t profitable for the world’s largest online retailer.

 An important concept all Amazon vendors should be aware of is the Amazon CRaP list.
 CRaP (Can’t Realize a Profit) refers to products that are structurally unprofitable on the Amazon marketplace.
 But Amazon doesn’t alert vendors when an item is marked as CRaP – the impact is observable in sell-through.